DSML-Research-Group/pandas-style-guide/README.md

 df.drop(columns='A', inplace=True)
 ```

 Some operations can either be performed inplace or by re-assignment.
 Users should always opt to re-assignment for better readability.
-Both operation, with a few exceptions, perform a data copy and therefore don't have any performance differences.
+Both operations, with a few exceptions, perform a data copy and therefore don't have any performance differences.

 ## Querying